Anexsoft/The-Agile-Monkeys-Challenge/README.md

 ## Architecture
 * The CRM service is a RESTFul API that implements a CQRS architecture pattern to separate concerns from business logic.
-* Command pattern and mediator were implemented to make easy unit tests.
+* Command and mediator patterns were implemented to make easy unit tests.
 * Persistence data layer uses Entity Framework Core.

 ## Requirements